-Strengths Issues Opportunities Outlines the cost of an Does not clearly Amend the policy OnYourWay card, replacement fees, state which fare categories and to clarify what programs are where fare cards can programs are required to be purchased, and required to pay for purchase an eligibility an OnYourWay OnYourWay fare requirements. card. card.
+Strengths Issues Opportunities Outlines the cost of an Does not clearly Amend the policy OnYourWay card, state which fare to clarify what replacement fees, categories and programs are where fare cards can programs are required to be purchased, and required to pay for purchase an eligibility an OnYourWay OnYourWay fare requirements. card. card.